oleggromov/oleggromov.com/README.md

 	* take out links from the template into config
 	* set up css compilation from blocks in stylus
 * deploy and web-server
+	* write up the deploy script for github pages
 	* set up caching and prevent touching of not updated pages
 	* make an url diff checker to check if all of the urls originally placed on the site are still present after the deploy